Fermi-liquid view of viscosity in cold and dense nucleon matter

-Such cold/warm and dense nuclear matter is also realized in neutron stars and neutron star merger events, where its transport properties play an important role in stellar cooling~\cite{Douchin:2001sv,Schmitt:2017efp,Tsang:2023vhh}.
+Such cold/warm and dense nuclear matter is also realized in neutron stars and neutron star merger events, where its transport properties play an important role in stellar cooling~\cite{Douchin:2001sv,Schmitt:2017efp,Shternin:2020igy,Tsang:2023vhh}.
 In that context, however, dissipation is dominated by slow electroweak processes~\cite{Hoyos:2020hmq,CruzRojas:2024etx}.
 This work aims to establish the essential link between transport related to nuclear experimental observables and the intrinsic properties of cold, dense nuclear matter.
 In particular, we focus on strong-interaction processes acting on short time scales~\cite{sakurai1960theory}, where many-body scattering near the Fermi surface governs the attenuation of collective modes~\cite{Delacretaz:2022ocm,Li:2024iqt}.

 In our previous work~\cite{Li:2024iqt}, we analyzed cold, dense nucleon matter within a mean-field Fermi-liquid framework and computed transport coefficients in the Walecka model~\cite{Walecka:1974qa}.
-That study revealed a gap in the understanding: in a generic quasiparticle picture, the sign of $\zeta$ is not automatically guaranteed positive without further constraints.
-The present paper addresses this issue.
-We develop a general, self-consistent scheme for dense and cold quasiparticle systems in which $\zeta$ is rigorously non-negative under transparent assumptions tied to thermodynamic consistency and microscopic reversibility.
+That study revealed a gap in the understanding: In a generic quasiparticle picture, the sign of $\zeta$ is not automatically guaranteed positive without further constraints.
+This is because, in our previous analysis, an appropriate matching condition for such a quasiparticle fermionic system was not yet fully established.
+In the present work, we remedy this limitation by establishing consistency between transport theory and hydrodynamics.
+Specifically, we develop a general, self-consistent scheme for dense and cold quasiparticle systems in which $\zeta$ is rigorously non-negative under transparent assumptions tied to thermodynamic consistency and microscopic reversibility.
 Within this framework, the symmetry constraints of the linearized collision kernel, and their restoration within the relaxation-time approximation (RTA) treatment, are encoded in a set of Landau matching conditions.